slerman12/Teaching/Other materials/Integrals.md

 A definite integral is the difference of two something elses at two different points, an upper point and a lower point.

-It’s a value rather than a function because the multiple something elses that might be the integral differ only by the same amount c, and that amount gets eliminated by the subtraction, leaving only a definite value.
+It’s a value rather than a function because the multiple something elses that might be the integral differ only by the same amount $c$, and that amount gets eliminated by the subtraction, leaving only a definite value.

 > It looks like this:
 >